 Parameter Description Broadcast wireless network If the wireless network broadcasting is disabled, devices cannot connect to the wireless network.
 Upon that DIR-853 can connect to another access point as a wireless client.
-To enable/disable broadcasting on a schedule, click the Set schedule icon (3).
-In the opened window, from the Rule dropdown list, select the Create rule value to create a new schedule (see the Schedule section, page 275) or select the Select an existing one value to use the existing one.
-Existing schedules are displayed in the Rule name drop-down list.
+To enable/disable broadcasting on a schedule, click the Set schedule button ().
+In the opened window, you can create a new schedule (see the Schedule section, page 264) or use the existing one.
+Existing schedules are displayed in the Interval of execution drop-down list in the simplified mode.
 To enable broadcasting at the time specified in the schedule and disable it at the other time, select the Enable wireless network broadcasting value from the Action drop-down list and click the SAVE button.
 When the wireless connection is disabled, the device will not be able to enable broadcasting of this wireless network on schedule.
 To disable broadcasting at the time specified in the schedule and enable it at the other time, select the Disable wireless network broadcasting value from the Action drop-down list and click the SAVE button.
-To change or delete the schedule, click the Edit schedule icon (5).
+To change or delete the schedule, click the Edit schedule button ().
 In the opened window, change the parameters and click the SAVE button or click the DELETE FROM SCHEDULE button.
 If you created an additional network, you can configure, change or delete a schedule for each network.
-To do this, click the icon in the line of the network.
+To do this, click the button in the line of the network.
 Clients isolation Move the switch to the right to forbid wireless clients of this wireless network to communicate to each other.
 Enable guest network This function is available for the additional network.
 Move the switch to the right if you want the devices connected to the additional network to be isolated from the devices and resources of the router's LAN.